RBS looks at Williams & Glyn sale as buyers circle

 RBS has said Williams & Glyn made a 369 million pound profit in the first nine months of this year, on income of 625 million.

-RBS submitted an application for a banking license for the separate business in October, which ran to more than 16,000 pages of information about strategy, risk and governance frameworks.
+RBS submitted an application for a banking licence for the separate business in October, which ran to more than 16,000 pages of information about strategy, risk and governance frameworks.

 RBS raised 600 million pounds in 2013 from a group headed by private equity firms Corsair Capital and Centerbridge Partners for a stake of up to 49 percent in Williams & Glyn. (here)